csctd/profile-website-davidar1122/_sources/index.md.txt

-# My Profile
+# My information

-A short introduction for the top of your main page

-More content you want on your page
+My name is ... curenetntly attending URI

+My contact informtion...

+Click on the Pecha Kucha for picturees of how my TD experince was.